 They say that distance makes the heart grow fonder.
-Well, that’s certainly been brought into sharp (and painful) focus over the past two years.
+Well, that’s certainly been brought into sharp (and painful) focus over recent years.

 The Covid-19 pandemic highlighted just how important those relationships with our loved ones really are.
 As communities around the globe look to recover from repeated lockdowns, social restrictions and extreme loneliness, it should make us all think more carefully about those individuals in society who regularly experience feelings of isolation.
 In particular, the elderly represent a demographic that is significantly more likely to enjoy more infrequent social contact and experience fewer opportunities to engage with others.